 - Health insurance, and Military personnel

-Accordingly, 32 CFR part 220 is proposed to be amended as follows:
+Accordingly, 32 CFR part 220 is amended as follows:

 Start Amendment Part